flexdinesh/react-redux-boilerplate/README.md

 ## Why? [![start with why](https://img.shields.io/badge/start%20with-why%3F-brightgreen.svg?style=flat)](http://www.ted.com/talks/simon_sinek_how_great_leaders_inspire_action)

-The whole react community knows and will unanimously agree that [react-boilerplate](https://github.com/react-boilerplate/react-boilerplate) is the ultimate starter template for kickstarting a React project.
+The whole React community knows and will unanimously agree that [react-boilerplate](https://github.com/react-boilerplate/react-boilerplate) is the ultimate starter template for kickstarting a React project.
 It's setup with all the industry best practices and standards.
 But it also has a lot more than what you just need to start a react-redux app.
 It took me quite some time to get my head around what was happening in the codebase and it's clearly not for starters.
 They quote this right in their readme,

 > Please note that this boilerplate is **production-ready and not meant for beginners**!
 If you're just starting out with react or redux, please refer to https://github.com/petehunt/react-howto instead.
 If you want a solid, battle-tested base to build your next product upon and have some experience with react, this is the perfect start for you.